shader-slang/spec/declarations.md

         \lstinline|{| Declaration\SynStar \lstinline|}|
 \end{Syntax}

-An \SpecDef{aggregate type declaration} is either a \SpecDef{\kw{struct} declaration}, a \SpecDef{\kw{class} declaration}, or an \SpecDef{\kw{interface} declaration}.
+An <dfn>aggregate type declaration</dfn> is either a <dfn>`struct` declaration</dfn>, a <dfn>`class` declaration</dfn>, or an <dfn>`interface` declaration</dfn>.

-The declarations in the body clause of an aggregate type declaration are referred the \SpecDef{members} of that declaration.
+The declarations in the body clause of an aggregate type declaration are referred the <dfn>direct members</dfn> of that declaration.

 \SubSubSection{Instance and Static Members}{static}

-Members of an aggregate type may me marked with a \kw{static} modifier, in which case they are \SpecDef{static members} of the type.
+Members of an aggregate type may me marked with a `static` modifier, in which case they are <dfn>static members</dfn> of the type.
-Members not marked with \kw{static} are \SpecDef{instance members} of the type.
+Members not marked with `static` are <dfn>instance members</dfn> of the type.

 Static members are referenced through the type itself.
 Instance members are referened through values that are instances of the type.

 \SubSubSection{Fields}{field}

-Variable declarations that are instance members of an aggregate type declaration are also referred to as the \SpecDef{fields} of the aggregate type declaration.
+Variable declarations that are instance members of an aggregate type declaration are also referred to as the <dfn>fields</dfn> of the aggregate type declaration.

 \SubSubSection{Methods}{method}

-Function declarations that are instance members of an aggregate type declaration are also referred to as \SpecDef{methods}.
+Function declarations that are instance members of an aggregate type declaration are also referred to as <dfn>methods</dfn>.

-By default, the implicit \kw{this} parameter of a method acts has a direction of \kw{in}.
+By default, the implicit `this` parameter of a method acts has a direction of `in`.
-A method of a \kw{struct} type declaration may be modified with the \code{[mutating]} attribute, in which case the implicit \kw{this} parameter has a direction of \kw{inout}.
+A method of a `struct` type declaration may be modified with the \code{[mutating]} attribute, in which case the implicit `this` parameter has a direction of \code{inout}.

 ### Bases ### {#decl.agg.bases}